sensu/sensu-docs/content/sensu-go/5.4/reference/checks.md

 ## Check commands

-Each Sensu check definition defines a command and the schedule at which it should be executed.
+Each Sensu check definition specifies a command and the schedule at which it should be executed.
 Check commands are executable commands which are executed by the Sensu agent.

 A command may include command line arguments for controlling the behavior of the